Emotional Support Animals (ESA)

 Is an ESA considered a service animal?

 No. An emotional support animal is not a service animal and not afforded access to all public places.
-ESAs are afforded protections under the Fair Housing Act (FHA) only.
-Requests to possess an ESA in a residential facilities including their common areas must be approved by the Departments of Disability Resources and Residence Life.
-Students must present a letter from a doctor or professional licensed in Texas stating details about the patient’s needs, treatment, and how the animal is a vital part of that treatment.
+Requests to possess an ESA in a residential facilities including their common areas must be approved by the Office of Student Accessibility Services and Residence Life.
+Students must present a letter from a qualified professional licensed in Texas stating details about the patient’s needs, treatment, and how the animal is a vital part of that treatment.
 The ESA must also have all their immunizations records from their veterinarian.
 ESA registration from an outside organization is not recognized.

 ESA Request Process